Germán Márquez: 2019-2022

-2023-2024: slowed by injuries
+2023-2024

 In 2023, Márquez again started for the Rockies on Opening Day.
 He made 4 starts for Colorado, registering a 2–2 record and 4.95 ERA with 17 strikeouts in 20 innings pitched.
 On May 2, 2023, it was revealed that Márquez would require Tommy John surgery, ending his season.
 On September 8, Márquez and the Rockies agreed to a two-year contract extension worth $20 million.
 The extension lasted through the end of the 2025 season and bought out the final year of his previous extension.

 On July 14, 2024, Márquez was activated from the injured list to make his return from surgery.
 He made only one start, allowing 3 runs in four innings against the New York Mets.
 In that start, he broke the Rockies' franchise strikeout record, passing Jorge de la Rosa.
 On August 8, manager Bud Black announced that Márquez would miss the remainder of the season after suffering a stress reaction in his elbow.

 2025

 On April 24, 2025, Márquez recorded his 1,000th strikeout as a pitcher when he struck out Vinnie Pasquantino in the bottom of the fourth inning.
 He became the first pitcher to achieve 1,000 strikeouts while pitching for the Rockies.
+Márquez made 26 total starts for Colorado during the regular season, compiling a 3-16 record and 6.70 ERA with 83 strikeouts across 126 1/3 innings pitched.

+San Diego Padres (2026)

+On February 16, 2026, Márquez signed a one-year contract with the San Diego Padres that contains a mutual option for the 2027 season.
+He made 13 appearances (including 10 starts) for the Padres, compiling a 4–2 record and 5.26 ERA with 37 strikeouts and one save across 53 innings pitched.
+Márquez was designated for assignment by the team on August 5.
+He was released by San Diego after clearing waivers on August 8.

+Minnesota Twins

+On August 13, 2026, Márquez signed a minor league contract with the Minnesota Twins.